Viking History: Insight into the Age of Phantom Travellers

 Viking History: The Harshness of Enslavement

 So prolific was the enslavement of the Slavic people that English speakers derived the word “slave” from “Slavic.”
 Many of the enslaved were destined for rich vibrant markets in the Islamic World, such as those in Baghdad.
-The Viking ruse was used extensively on Russian waterways to transport not only their slaves but other Baltic goods.
+The Viking ruse was used extensively on Russian waterways to transport not only their slaves but also other Baltic goods.

 Viking History: What If the Vikings Stayed in America?